 Nolan Heller Kauffman LLP has represented more than 100 healthcare professionals in over 50 cases throughout New York State relating to disputes over MLMIC cash consideration, including (a) the policyholders in two of the three Appellate Division cases that went up on appeal to the Court of Appeals and led to the above-referenced Hinds decision (see Maple Med., LLP v.
 Scott, 191 A.D.3d 81 [2d Dep’t 2020]; Schoch v.
 Lake Champlain Ob-Gyn, P.C., 184 A.D.3d 338 [3d Dep’t 2020]) and (b) the policyholders in the Cordaro case discussed above.

-If you were a MLMIC policyholder and have questions, or would like to learn more about this subject, please contact Justin A. Heller, Esq. at email@example.com or Brendan J Carosi, Esq. at firstname.lastname@example.org, or call us at (518) 449-3300.
+If you were a MLMIC policyholder prior to its demutualization and have questions, or would like to learn more about this subject, please contact Justin A. Heller, Esq. at email@example.com or Brendan J Carosi, Esq. at firstname.lastname@example.org, or call us at (518) 449-3300.